flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ??? note "Thrustmaster TWCS Throttle"
     ### Thrustmaster TWCS Throttle

-    This section describes the calibration of a single axis throttle with no Reverser on Axis and also no detents.
+    This describes the calibration of a single axis throttle with no Reverser on Axis and also no detents.

-    Example Thrustmaster TWCS Throttle:

     ![Thrustmaster TWCS Throttle](../../assets/flypad/throttle-calibration/Thrustmaster-TWCS-Throttle.png "Thrustmaster TWCS Throttle"){loading=lazy}

-    The configuration is very similar to the above TCA, therefore we are only describing the differences to the settings above.
-Read the above section when something is unclear.

     #### Throttle Mapping

     ![MSFS ThrottleAxis (0 TO 100%)](../../assets/flypad/throttle-calibration/MSFS-ThrottleAxis-0to100.jpg "MSFS ThrottleAxis (0 TO 100%)"){loading=lazy}

-    Also, as these throttles do not have reversers on their axis, we need to map the reverser activation onto a button on the throttle or key on the keyboard (see **2** below).
+    This throttle does not have reversers on its axis, so we need to map the reverser activation onto a button on the throttle or key on the keyboard (see **2** below).
 In the example below we used the button "3" for this.

     ![TWCS-Reverser-Button](../../assets/flypad/throttle-calibration/TWCS-Reverser-Button.jpg "TWCS-Reverser-Button"){loading=lazy}